Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

-The Old Dominion Monarchs (1-2) will attempt to prove oddsmakers wrong when they play the Buffalo Bulls (1-2) on Saturday, September 25, 2021 as a 12-point underdog.
-The game has an over/under of 54.
+The Old Dominion Monarchs (1-2) will attempt to prove oddsmakers wrong when they take on the Buffalo Bulls (1-2) on Saturday, September 25, 2021 as a 13.5-point underdog.
+The contest has a 51.5-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.